Israel Ambassador To U.S. Says 'Radical Left' College Students Also To Blame For Spike In Anti-Semitism

-In a Sunday MSNBC interview, Israel’s Ambassador to the United States Ron Dermer said that “radical left” college students are also to blame for the spike in anti-Semitism in the United States, Raw Story reports.
+In a Sunday MSNBC interview, Israel’s Ambassador to the U.S., Ron Dermer, said that “radical left” college students are also to blame for the spike in anti-Semitism in the United States, Raw Story reports.

 Dermer blamed “both sides” for what resulted in the largest attack on Jews on American soil in history.